-The relation between the slopes in the measured $\DeltaTc(\Idc)$ and quantized heat transport (particularly for $\nu=8/3$) appears more clearly when replotting the data in terms of the total heat flow leaving the metallic island $\Jq=\Idc^2/(4\nu G_0)$ as a function of $(\Tc^2-T_0^2)$.
-This is shown in Fig.~\ref{fig4-JqvsT2}, with the $T_0$ extracted from the procedure discussed above, such that the data ($\Jq$ is plotted in units of $0.5\kappa_0$) naturally fall onto lines with integer slope $2N$.
-We analyze in~\cite{SM} how the uncertainty on $T_0$ affects both linearity and slopes, and found that it translates into a typical uncertainty on $N$ of about $\pm0.1$.
-The representation of Fig.~\ref{fig4-JqvsT2} allows emphasizing the heat transport properties of each filling factor regardless of charge transport.
-As a striking example, the data at $\nu=1/3$ and $\nu=1$ fall onto the same line with $N=1$, demonstrating that a single fractional edge channel and a single integer edge channel carry the same universally quantized heat flow $\pi^2 k_{\mathrm{B}}^2/6h(\Tc^2-T_0^2)$~\cite{Pendry1983,Rego1999}, as previously reported in GaAs~\cite{Banerjee2017} and graphene~\cite{Srivastav2019,Srivastav2022}.
-Fig.~\ref{fig4-JqvsT2} puts into light the remarkable difference between both cooldowns for $\nu=8/3$.
-On the one hand, in cooldown 1 we oberve a quantized heat flow with $N=4$ channels, corresponding to non-equilibrated ballistic heat transport through all downstream charged modes and the upstream neutral mode.
-This is consistent with recent results obtained in bilayer graphene~\cite{Srivastav2021}.
-On the other hand, for cooldown 2, the $\nu=8/3$ data falls on top of the $\nu=2$ data, corresponding to a quantized heat flow with $N=2$ channels.
+The relation between the slopes in $\DeltaTc(\Idc)$ and quantized heat transport appears clearly when replotting the data in terms of the total heat flow leaving the island $\Jq=\Idc^2/(4\nu G_0)$ as a function of $(\Tc^2-T_0^2)$.
+This is shown in Fig.~\ref{fig4-JqvsT2}, with $T_0$ extracted from the above procedure, such that the data ($\Jq$ is plotted in units of $0.5\kappa_0$) naturally fall onto lines with integer slope $2N$.
+The representation of Fig.~\ref{fig4-JqvsT2} shows heat transport properties of each filling factor regardless of charge transport.
+As a striking example, the data at $\nu=1/3$ and $\nu=1$ fall onto the same $N=1$ line, demonstrating that a fractional and an integer ECs carry the same universally quantized heat flow $\pi^2 k_{\mathrm{B}}^2/6h(\Tc^2-T_0^2)$~\cite{Pendry1983,Rego1999}, previously reported in GaAs~\cite{Banerjee2017} and graphene~\cite{Srivastav2019,Srivastav2022}.
+Fig.~\ref{fig4-JqvsT2} emphasizes the remarkable difference between both cooldowns for $\nu=8/3$.
+On the one hand, in CD1 we observe a quantized heat flow with $N=4$ channels, corresponding to non-equilibrated ballistic heat transport through all downstream charged modes and the upstream neutral mode.
+This is consistent with recent results in bilayer graphene~\cite{Srivastav2021}.
+On the other hand, for CD2, $\nu=8/3$ falls on top of $\nu=2$, corresponding to a quantized heat flow with $N=2$ channels.
 This unambiguously signals a strong heat equilibration at $\nu=8/3$, corresponding to the upstream neutral mode fully equilibrating with both integer and fractional downstream charged modes.